 Chandler Park sits atop a hill overlooking the Arkansas River and has some of the best views of downtown Tulsa anywhere in Tulsa County.
 Bikers tour the park for day-long rides, and people can be found sledding down the slopes on snowy days.
 Chandler Park is a great site for rappelling for both beginners and advanced climbers.
 The top level of the park has baseball and softball fields, a disc golf course and a swimming pool.
 On the lower level there are shelters, tennis courts and an excellent view of downtown.
 Chandler Park opened a new water playground in summer 2019, which was heralded as “the biggest in Oklahoma” and features an impressive variety of water play elements.

-Guthrie Green, located in the Tulsa Arts District, features an on-site restaurant, splash pad, plenty of space to run around in, and a stage.
+Guthrie Green, located in the Tulsa Arts District, features a splash pad, plenty of space to run around in, and a stage.
 Community organizations frequently host events at the Green, and Guthrie Green itself hosts seasonal movie nights and weekly fitness classes throughout the summer.

-Located in Bixby, Haikey Creek Park maintains 151 acres with picnic shelters, grills, new playground equipment (ADA accessible), restrooms, a jogging path, fitness court, disc golf course, 3 lighted softball fields, 4 lighted tennis courts and 4 soccer fields.
+Haikey Creek Park maintains 151 acres with picnic shelters, grills, updated playground equipment (ADA accessible), restrooms, a jogging path, fitness court, disc golf course, 3 lighted softball fields, 4 lighted tennis courts and 4 soccer fields.
 Call for more information about youth and adult activities at the park.
-113th & S. Garnett Ave., (918) 369-5998

 Play disc golf at Hunter Park’s 18 hole course and grill out for the afternoon.
 There’s a playground area, a walking/jogging trail and a large pond with four fishing platforms.
 Located at 91st Street between Yale Ave. and Sheridan.